 Okay, do you want to know what you can mix with your huel to make it taste delicious?
-Here are couple of ways to transform your boring shake into a flavor-packed treat.
+Here are a couple of ways to transform your boring shake into a flavor-packed treat.

 How To Make Huel Vanilla Shakes Taste Better

 In a nutshell, the Huel vanilla shake does not taste like vanilla.
-Thanks to the plan-based protein powder, it has an earthy texture and because it’s packed with sweeteners, it also has this horrible aftertaste.
+Thanks to the plant-based protein powder, it has an earthy texture and because it’s packed with sweeteners, it also has this horrible aftertaste.

 Luckily, you can add a number of things to your Huel vanilla shake to improve the taste, without having to spend more money or add additional calories.

 You can make huel vanilla taste better by mixing the powder with acidic liquids that can balance the sweetness like lemons, or limes, as well as using infused water with citrus, berries, melons, fresh ginger, or mint.

 For me, lemon works great.
 I squeeze usually half of the lemon into the shake and blend it in my Nutribullet to ensure the juice is spread evenly.
 I know some people who like to mix Huel vanilla with vinegar.